kchen7/kevinchen/_posts/2019-08-11-USB-Debugger-Board.md

   - stm32
 headerImage: false
 #image:
-description: "This board was designed as a debugging board for an internship."
+description: "A board designed to debug products for an internship"
 projects: true
 category: project
 externalLink: false